About ASSMA · Public project information

 Results analysis

-Patterns in the relationship between sensitivity, mental health and contexts of risk and protection are examined.
+Patterns of relationship between sensitivity, mental health and risk and protective contexts are studied.

 04

-Public feedback is framed in aggregated terms and oriented towards improving knowledge and educational practice.
+Public reporting is framed in aggregate terms and oriented towards improving knowledge and educational practice.

 4 × 30′

-Sessions spread over several weeks, integrated into tutoring and coordinated with counselling.
+Sessions distributed across several weeks, integrated into tutoring and coordinated with guidance staff.

 Important limit: the platform is not presented as an automatic diagnostic system and does not replace professional assessment.

-• Collects information in an orderly and respectful way.
+• Collects information in an organised and respectful way.

 • Returns aggregated results to the community.